FAQs

 +What is the age requirement to attend Commonwealth ChalleNGe?

 You must be between the ages of 16-18 years old on the first day of class.
-As long as a student has not turned 19 by the start of the class they are eligible.
+As long as a student has not turned 19 by the start of the class, they are eligible.

 +How can I support the Academy?

-You can also support our program by joining, and staying involved with our Support Association.
+You can also support our program by joining and staying involved with our Support Association.

 +Can I apply if I have a medical condition?

-Medical conditions are handled on a case by case basis.
+Medical conditions are handled on a case-by-case basis.

 If you are able to provide additional information in advance, it would help us to better determine your medical eligibility for this program.